House of Dextra: Build Guide

 Build the finger chain

 Bolt servos into each servo holder with the long side down and wire ports exposed.
-On the bottom, place the next servo in the same orientation, then bolt 4 bolts (included with the Dynamixel) onto the side with the servo horn.
+Place the next servo in the same orientation, then bolt 4 bolts onto the servo horn side.

 -